sf-wdi-19-20/modules/w6_d3_1_ruby_oop/README.md

 ##Classes

 *Classes are data types used to create more data.
-They are similar to constructors in JavaScript.*
+They are similar to the object types we manipulated with constructors and prototypes in JavaScript.*

 Ruby uses classes for object-oriented programming.
 How can we create a class in Ruby?

 Challenge: create a `Monster` class and an instance of `Monster`.

-Hint: Classes include three basic components: the reserved word `class`, a name for the class, and the reserved word `end`.
-By convention, Ruby class names always start with a capital letter.

-Hint: check out `new`.
+Hint: you'll have to use the Ruby reserved words `class` and `new`.

 ## `initialize`